The64thGamer/cheeseepedia/content/hye2lge5jbs08fna/content.md

 ## Trivia

 - The *Sgt.
 Singer's* store in Decatur, Georgia actually featured The Animal Crackers (with Sheriff Bob Wire &amp; the B.O.Y.S, Patty Pachyderm &amp; Mortimer D. Mouse, and the Ape-Ology's) instead of the standard show.
 It's unknown why this was the case, though rumors suggest it was due to the previous figures requiring off-stage maintenance.(4)
-- During {{< wiki-link "Concept Unification" >}}, Creative Presentations proposed replacing the Rock-afire Explosion with four retrofit options to ShowBiz Pizza Time.
+- During [Concept Unification], Creative Presentations proposed replacing the Rock-afire Explosion with four retrofit options to ShowBiz Pizza Time.
 Sgt.
 Singer was one of many CPI characters included in these concepts, along with the Ape-Ologys.(5)